UKCloud/automation_examples/ansible/roles/openstack_router/README.md

-openstack_subnet
+openstack_router
 ================

-An ansible role to wrap up the creation of neutron network and subnets.
+An ansible role to wrap up the creation of a router and it's interfaces.

 Requirements
 ------------